Camping Tent Buying Guide (Tips Most People Don’t Think Of)

 To choose a tent for camping, it’s best to ask yourself what is the lowest temperature you would go camping in.

 If you plan to go mountaineering camping or camping in cold winter conditions, you’ll want a tent with more insulation.
+You can learn more about winter camping from my article on what is winter camping.

 More insulated tents will have a full coverage rainfly as part of their double wall, which keeps you as warm as possible.